NVIDIA/hpc-container-maker/docs/building_blocks.md

 should be specified.
 This parameter is ignored if `apt` or `yum` is specified.
 The default value is an empty list.

+- __powertools__: Boolean flag to specify whether to enable the PowerTools repository.
+The default is False.
+This parameter is ignored if the Linux distribution is not RHEL-based.

 - __scl__: Boolean flag to specify whether to enable the Software Collections (SCL) repository.
 The default is False.
 This parameter is ignored if the Linux distribution is not RHEL-based.